Modular session types for objects: A Core Sequential Language

 \subsubsection{Consistency between field typings and session types}

 There are two possible forms for the type of an object.
-One is a session type $S$, which describes the view of the object from outside, i.e. from the perspective of code in other classes.
+One is a session type $S$, which describes the view of the object from outside, i.e.\ from the perspective of code in other classes.
 The session type specifies which methods may be called, but does not reveal information about the fields.
-The other form, $\objecttype{C}{F}$, contains a field typing $F$, and describes the internal view of the object, i.e. from the perspective of code in its own methods.
+The other form, $\objecttype{C}{F}$, contains a field typing $F$, and describes the internal view of the object, i.e.\ from the perspective of code in its own methods.
 Consider a sequence of method calls in a particular class.
 There are two senses in which it may be considered correct or incorrect.
 (1) In the sense that it is allowed, or not allowed, by the session type of the class.
-(2) In the sense that the field typings before and after each method call follow each other in a connected way.
+(2) In the sense that each call in the sequence leaves the fields of the object in a state which ensures the next call does not produce a type error.
+For example, if we consider the class \lstinline|FileReader| of Figure~\ref{fig:filereader}, we see that the session type allows calling \lstinline|read()| just after \lstinline|init()|, making the sequence \lstinline|init(); read()| correct in sense (1).
+It is correct in sense (2) if and only if the body of \lstinline|read()| typechecks under the precondition that the fields \lstinline|file| and \lstinline|text| have the types produced by the evaluation of \lstinline|init()|.

 In order to type a class definition, these two senses of correctness must be consistent according to the following coinductive definition.